jperryhouts/Tangler/docs/ABOUT.md

 ## Data

 My itinial attempts at this model were all trained on [Imagenette](https://github.com/fastai/imagenette), a small (~10,000 image) subset of the Imagenet database.
 Once I started to see promising convergence behavior I scaled up to data from the [ImageNet object localization challenge](https://www.kaggle.com/c/imagenet-object-localization-challenge/data).
 The complete data wrangling steps, and links to the preprocessed data are in the [documentation](DATA.md).

+## Results

+> This document is still a work in progress.
+More to come...